Home >> Vaginal Yeast Infection (Vaginitis)

 Vaginal Yeast Infection Diagnosis

 Your doctor will do a pelvic exam to look for swelling of the skin of the vulva, in the vagina, and on the cervix.
 They may also use a swab to take a fluid sample of your vaginal discharge.
-This will be examined with a microscope in a procedure called a wet mount and KOH test.
-A Candida overgrowth will show up on the microscope.

 Your doctor may also choose to do other tests to find other causes of your symptoms.